liuxiaoyuyuyu/JetFlowAnalysis/README.md

 -->
 Once changes are made to macro and header, back up one directory so you can see both \src and \include.

-Modify `Makefile`: change the name to reflect the macro you are working on. (change it in 5 locations).
+Modify "Makefile": change the name to reflect the macro you are working on. (change it in 5 locations).

 Remove old executable with `make clean`.

 Compile new changes with `make` (very fast, unlike scram b).
-It will produce excutable in a `\bin` directory.
+It will produce excutable in a \bin directory.

 Make data file list that contains all paths to all files, e.g (Those files were prodeuced by the JetTreeMaker in the last step.)

-Split the file list with `JetTreeAnalyzer/batch/splitfiles`, usually only need to do it once.
+Split the file list with "splitfiles" in JetTreeAnalyzer/batch/, usually it only needs to be done once.

 ### Batch jobs
-Modify `JetTreeAnalyzer/batch/data_vn500.sh` to reflect the excutable and files that will be used.
+Modify "JetTreeAnalyzer/batch/data_vn500.sh" to reflect the excutable and files that will be used.
-Modify `JetTreeAnalyzer/batch/OnOff.py` accordingly.
+Modify "JetTreeAnalyzer/batch/OnOff.py" accordingly.
 This python script will divide jobs, give args etc.
 Submit condor jobs:
 python OnOff.py